Hash your password when connecting through wired 802.1x authentication

 Disable current network manager

-Disable any services related to systemd-networkd
+Disable any services related to systemd-networkd and NetworkManager, like:

 sudo systemctl stop NetworkManager.service